Supersheep50/jons-videogame-news/testing.md

 |Yes or No questions: enter a space |Yes|![Successful error message](/documents/testing/yes-no-error.3.png)|
 |Crossroad direction questions: enter a number |Yes|![Successful error message](/documents/testing/crossroads-error.png)|

-The site was tested on the following devices: MacBook Air, MacBook Pro, iPhone, and iPad.
+The site was tested on the following devices: MacBook Air, MacBook Pro, iPhone, iPad, Google Pixel and ASUS laptop.
 The site was tested in Chrome and Safari.